thottiamrp/modernweb-2019dec9/Labs/Ch00-Intro/README.md

     d.
 Click on this icon.
 This opens the Source Control pane with a list of files that have been changed.
 If you haven't modified anything else, you should only see one file, this README.md.

     e.
-You can compare changes by clicking on teh name of the file.
+You can compare changes by clicking on the name of the file.
 This brings up a nice graphical diff tool of the changes.

     ![Diff](screenshots/diff.png)